Hiax36/B3313-Multiplayer/README.md

 3. Configure client parameters, such as the server's IP and port number.
 4. Run the server
 5. For every player:
--Run Project64
+Run Project64
--Launch B3313
+Launch B3313
--After choosing your save file, navigate to File->Lua Scripts -Choose Client.lua and press Run
+After choosing your save file, navigate to File->Lua Scripts Choose Client.lua and press Run
 6. Enjoy!

 ## To do